aws-samples/aws-cloudhsm-cloudformation-template/README.md

 By default, the template creates a KMS custom key store and connects it to the CloudHSM cluster.
 If you don't plan on using KMS with your CloudHSM cluster, you can override the [`pStackScope`](#cloudformation-template-parameters) CloudFormation template parameter to specify that only the CloudHSM cluster be created.

 ### Create the stack

+Once you've addressed the preparation steps, you're ready to create the stack.

 #### 1. Create the stack